Haworth Inc.: Company culture

 Haworth issued special bonuses to workers totaling more than $5 million for the company's 70th anniversary in 2018.

 Haworth became the first in the contract furniture industry to achieve zero waste to landfill in all U.S. manufacturing facilities in 2009.

 The company also donated 42 acres of wetland for restoration to Outdoor Discovery Center-Macatawa Greenway's Project Clarity, an organized effort to improve the water quality of Holland's Lake Macatawa.

 Haworth maintains research partnerships with several global partners, including Fraunhofer-Gesellschaft in Germany, University of Michigan, Western Michigan University and London's Royal College of Art.
 The company's Human Performance Lab studies the impact of visual distractions on workplace performance.

-CEO Franco Bianchi says the company's culture is about agility and entrepreneurship.
-“I like to say that I try to run the smallest big company that I can — we’re a very flat organization.
-There are other companies that have an organizational approach where every decision is made by headquarters.
-While we do some of that, typically we are more of a network organization than command and control.”

 Noteworthy products/projects

 Popular Haworth products include its research-backed ergonomic office chairs Fern, Zody, and Very, and Planes Height-Adjustable tables.

 Haworth has partnered with numerous designers, including Patricia Urquiola, a Spanish architect and designer who has been a Haworth collaborator since 2013.
 Studio Urquiola designed Haworth's Chicago showroom for NeoCon 2013, 2014, and 2015, and gave the company's corporate headquarters a refresh in 2017.

 Spectrum Health, West Michigan's largest healthcare provider, tapped Haworth to furnish their idea for a new kind of doctor's office, with the Strive health care office opening in downtown Grand Rapids in 2017.
 The facility functions as a learning lab for Spectrum to test new ideas and develop a deeper understanding of consumer needs.

 In June 2021, a nearly 2-year project to renovate the Haworth Hotel in Holland was completed.
 The renovation, funded jointly by Hope College and the Haworth family, was led by designer Patricia Urquiola.
 The newly remodeled building is intended to "foster interactions between Hope College staff and students, community members and Haworth guests."

+The headquarters site includes a 15 acre.